PPC for Real Estate: A Proven Way to Generate Leads

 - Seasonal: Activity for real estate PPC campaigns can be highly seasonal, with dips during the winter months and higher competition in the spring and summer.

-One of the most important PPC metrics is the conversion rate.
-The conversion rate is the percentage of clicks (users that visit your site from an ad) that then become leads, where a lead could be anything from calling a specific agent to signing up for property search updates.
-Anything that allows you to follow up and potentially turn a site visitor into a client.
+One of the most important PPC metrics is the conversion rate, which is the percentage of clicks (users that visit your site from an ad) that become leads.
+Conversion could vary depending on the campaign, but it is anything that allows you to follow up and potentially turn a site visitor into a client.
+This could mean filling out a contact form, calling a specific agent, signing up for property search updates, and more.

-Ultimately, for many in the real estate business, PPC advertising represents an excellent return on investment, since a highly-qualified click can cost as little as a few cents, the commission from a single sale can cover your marketing budget for years.
+Ultimately, for many in the real estate business, PPC advertising represents an excellent return on investment, since a highly-qualified click can cost as little as a few cents, and the commission from a single deal can potentially cover your marketing budget.